Neats29/neats29.github.io/source/coaching/index.md

 There are broadly two ways of working together:

-- **Ongoing Exploration**: a timeboxed or open-ended series of sessions for those looking to dive deeper and explore their parts and emotions.
+- **Ongoing Exploration**: an open-ended series of sessions for those looking to dive deeper and explore their parts and emotions.
 Regular clients report increased emotional fluidity, a greater capacity to be with difficult emotions and more compassion for themselves.

     Here's a client describing the specific benefits they gained by working with me over the space of a few months: